awsdocs/aws-cloud9-user-guide/doc_source/serverless-apps-toolkit.md

    For more information about these and other entries in the `launch.json` file, see [Configuration options for debugging serverless applications](sam-debug-config-ref.md)\.

 1. If you're satisfied with your debug configuration, save `launch.json`\.
 Then choose the green "play" button beside **RUN** to start debugging\.
+**Note**
+If your SAM application fails to run, check the **Output** window to see if the error is caused by a Docker image not building\.
+You may need to free up disk space in your environment\.
+For more information, see [Error running SAM applications locally in AWS Toolkit because the AWS Cloud9 environment doesn't have enough disk space](troubleshooting.md#troubleshooting-dockerimage-toolkit)\.

    When the debugging sessions starts, the **DEBUG CONSOLE** panel shows debugging output and displays any values returned by the Lambda function\. \(When debugging SAM applications, the **AWS Toolkit** is selected as the **Output** channel in the **Output** panel\.\)<a name="docker-problem"></a>
 **Note**